-Prospecto: Information for the User
+Package Leaflet: Information for the User

-ZYVOXID 2 mg/ml Infusion Solution
+ZYVOXID 2 mg/ml solution for infusion

 Linezolid

-Read this prospectus carefully before starting to use this medication,because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-6. Contents of the package and additional information
+Contents of the pack:

-Antibiotics are used to treat bacterial infections and do not work for viral infections such as the flu or a cold.
+Antibiotics are used to treat bacterial infections and are not effective against viral infections such as the flu or the common cold.

-It is essential that you follow the instructions regarding dosage, administration, and treatment duration as indicated by your doctor.
+It is essential that you follow the instructions regarding dosage, administration, and duration of treatment indicated by your doctor.

 Do not store or reuse this medication.
-If you have leftover antibiotic after treatment, return it to the pharmacy for proper disposal.
-Do not dispose of medications through the drain or in the trash.
+If you have any leftover antibiotic after completing treatment, return it to the pharmacy for proper disposal.
+Do not dispose of medications down the drain or in the trash.

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before starting to use Zyvoxid.
+Talk to your doctor, pharmacist, or nurse before starting to use Zyvoxid.

 Ask your doctor if you are unsure whether any of these categories apply to your case.

-In some cases, Zyvoxid may interact with certain medications and produce adverse effects such as changes in blood pressure, body temperature, or heart rate.
+The use of certain medications, including antidepressants and opioids, along with Zyvoxid, can cause adverse effects such as changes in blood pressure, body temperature, or heart rate.

-Also inform your doctor if you are taking the following medications.
+Also, inform your doctor if you are taking the following medications.
 Your doctor may decide to treat you with Zyvoxid, but they will need to assess your overall health and blood pressure before and during treatment.
 In other cases, your doctor may decide that another treatment is better for you.

 Using Zyvoxid with food, drinks, and alcohol